viewflex/ligero/README.md

 ##### Configuration With Custom Publisher

 The base `Publisher` class has all the necessary CRUD capabilities plus a full suite of dynamically generated UI components, and is completely configurable in multiple ways.
-Still, for domains that must aggregate data and functionality across multiple domains, you can extend this class to incorporate more complex domain logic, queries, and composition.
+Still, for domains that must aggregate data and functionality across multiple domains, you can create a custom Publisher class that incorporates more complex domain logic, queries, and composition.

-In this example, custom Config, Request, and Repository instances are injected (via IoC resolution) into a custom Publisher class, to create the Publisher instance that will be used by this UI controller.
+In this example, custom Config, Request, and Repository instances are injected to create the custom Publisher instance that will be used by this UI controller.

 ```php
 use My\Package\Products\ProductsPublisherConfig as Config;